polkadot-js/docs/docs/kusama/storage.md

 ### locks(`AccountId32`): `Vec<PalletBalancesBalanceLock>`
 - **interface**: `api.query.balances.locks`
 - **summary**:    Any liquidity locks on some account balances.
 NOTE: Should only be accessed when setting, changing and freeing a lock.

+   Use of locks is deprecated in favour of freezes.
+See `https://github.com/paritytech/substrate/pull/12951/`

 ### reserves(`AccountId32`): `Vec<PalletBalancesReserveData>`
 - **interface**: `api.query.balances.reserves`
 - **summary**:    Named reserves on some account balances.

+   Use of reserves is deprecated in favour of holds.
+See `https://github.com/paritytech/substrate/pull/12951/`

 ### totalIssuance(): `u128`
 - **interface**: `api.query.balances.totalIssuance`